 “Well this attitude is not good enough.
 It’s wasteful and impractical.” — Benny Lewis

 If you want to succeed at learning a new language, you need a great study plan.
-You also have to find learning methods that work for you – and here are some of our favourites.
+You also have to find language hacking methods that work for you – and here are some of our favourites.

 Speak From Day One